c4spar/deno-codeview/README.md

 ```

 The first argument is the path to the test files/directory (default: `.`) and
-the second the path to the watch files/directory (defaults: same as test files).
+the second the path to the watch files/directory (defaults to test files).
+The
-The port of the web server can be changed with `--port` (default: `1717`) and
+port of the web server can be changed with `--port` (default: `1717`) and the
-the watch mode can be enabled with `--watch`.
+watch mode can be enabled with `--watch`.

 ```
 codeview path/to/test/files --watch --port 8080